How to Buy a Chandelier

 Over a Kitchen Island

 Your fixture should be close enough to provide adequate light but not so low that it obstructs your sight.
-In general, hang kitchen island chandeliers 32-34 inches over the counter for best results.
+In general, the bottom of kitchen island chandeliers should be 32-34 inches over the counter for best results.

 Remember, in an open foyer, the chandelier may be at eye level or slightly below when viewed from the second floor.
 So consider a fixture that would look attractive from all angles, even from above.